axis68/react-login-page/README.md

 # Introduction

-This apps demonstrate the interconnection between the App and 3 React components: the Login Field (at the top), the Login Page and the Splash Screen
+This apps demonstrate the interconnection between the App and 3 React components: the Login Field (at the top), the Login Page and the Splash Screen.
+You can visualize the app at this [page](https://axis68.github.io/react-login-page/).

 # Used concepts